864-889-0519 chg@clemson.edu

 Research

-Anholt’s research focuses on dissecting the genetic architecture of behavior in the common fruit fly, Drosophila melanogaster, including olfactory and startle behaviors, phototaxis, aggression and locomotion, and developing Drosophila as a genetic model for identifying ensembles of genes that predispose to human disorders such as alcohol-related phenotypes and ocular hypertension.
-He is also working to understand the genetic underpinnings of phenotypic plasticity and to determine the functions of the olfactomedin gene family.
+Anholt’s research focuses on dissecting the genetic architecture of behavior in the common fruit fly, Drosophila melanogaster, including olfactory and startle behaviors, phototaxis, aggression and locomotion, and developing Drosophila as a genetic model for identifying ensembles of genes that predispose to human disorders such as alcohol-related phenotypes, substance use disorders and rare genetic diseases.
+His laboratory focuses on whole genome transcriptional analyses and the incorporation of state-of-the-art genomic strategies in studies on a wide range of phenotypes, with a special interest in the genetic underpinnings of phenotypic plasticity and genotype-environment interactions using systems approaches.
+His research program is focused on establishing causal relationships between DNA sequence variants and variation in organismal phenotype.
+The Anholt laboratory has a long and productive history of synergistic collaborations with Dr. Trudy Mackay.

 Publications